thediveo/lxkns/docs/service-deployment.md

 - **read-only:** the lxkns service can be used on a read-only container file system without any issues.

 - **non-root:** the holy grail of container hardening … wait till you get to see our capabilities below.
+Ah, the sweet scent of security snake oil.

-- **unprivileged:** because that doesn't mean in-capable.
+- **unprivileged:** because that doesn't mean in-capable when not using the `--privileged` nuke option.

 - **capabilities:** not much to see here, just…
   - `CAP_SYS_PTRACE` gives us access to the namespace information in the proc